lileicc/blog/llm/llm_knowledge_assessment/README.md

 star: true
 ---

-# How Can we Scientifically Assess Knowledge Contained in a Large Language Model?
+# How Can We Scientifically Assess Knowledge Contained in a Large Language Model?

 Paper: https://arxiv.org/pdf/2305.10519